8. Politics and the Public Sphere

 Pamphlets, generally printed as multiple pages in a form on both sides of a single sheet of paper, were a popular means of disseminating opinion.16 The colonial environments were small communities, and attacks fostered by one faction against another resulted in discord and also litigation.
 Local officials were also often subject to attack, though prominent figures, like the prolific preacher Increase Mather, also used print to express judgments and opinions in the 1690s and 1700s, in making a case against the Quakers for their religious beliefs.17

 Almanacks were one of the staples of the printing trade, though contracts with colonial governors also provided income for printers.
 Benjamin Franklin’s Poor Richard’s Almanack began publication in 1732 and was published continually by him for more than a quarter of a century.18 Almanacks contained a wide array of useful information including calendars, cures, advice on planting, cycles of the moon and stars.
 Franklin also freely adopted the aphorisms of others while adding his own advice on living well and wisely to the mix of sayings and proverbs in his small almanacks.
-His success and popularity was based on the platform provided by printed matter.
+His success and popularity were based on the platform provided by printed matter.

 Isaiah Thomas the first American historian of the book, born in 1750, was illiterate at the time he began setting type as an apprentice.19 But his newspaper, The Massachusetts Spy, founded in 1770, was one of the most successful colonial newspapers, with a wide circulation and an outspoken advocacy of Independence.
 As a bookseller, printer, and publisher, he became wealthy and influential in the first decades of the early American nation.
 His 1810 volume, The History of the Book in America, remains a milestone in the field.